 A terrorist from the surface world who kills people for fun, Lubikka Hakinnen is responsible for the death of Tytti's family (right in front of her, no less).
 In a twist, he is summoned into La Gias in The Lord of Elemental Part 1 and is chosen to be the Herald of the Gaddeath, until Tytti interferes to reveal his crimes on the surface.
 Langran authorities immediately place him under arrest, but Lubikka manages to escape, killing his prison guards and flees to Shutendonias, becoming a mercenary-for-hire.
 Sometime later, he returns from hiding, swearing Revenge against Tytti by hypontizing her, but she breaks free thanks to Ricardo.
 In retaliation, he attempts to shoot her dead, but Ricardo takes the shot for her, and dies from further gunshot wounds.
 Lubikka makes his quick escape again.

 - Arch-Enemy: Of Tytti.
 In a subversion, instead of haunting Tytti forever, she gets over it; additionally, his screentime was overtaken by Lasett's madness, including the Wendy-Tuddy sub-plot, and winds up dying as an Elite Mook rather than a major antagonist.

 - Expy: Inverted; Lubikka is likely the predecessor of Archibald Grims.

 - It's Personal: Goes both ways; not only can Tytti not forgive him for her family's slaughter, he hates her for humiliating him in front of the Kingdom of Langran by revealing his transgressions against her on the surface, when he was nearly about to become a Herald (which would've given him immunity from breaking the law).

 - Childhood Friend Romance: He's got it bad for Rosaly, but she finds him more annoying than anything.
 This doesn't stop him from gaining a Combination Attack with her in Coffin of the End, though.

-- Enemy Mine: The reason he joins Shu's forces in Coffin of the End
+- Enemy Mine: The reason he decide to joins Shu's forces in Coffin of the End in the first place.

 - Jerk with a Heart of Gold: While he's usually hostile towards anyone who isn't a Shutendonian (save for Rosaly), Mudeka is a Nice Guy who's willing to help people in need.